 Rocks crashed down as several hundred men, women and children fled from the devastation unfolding around them, slavers and former slaves united in the Lost Shrine's moment of dectruction.
 No-one would be sorry to see this underground hell as it had become under Sanofainus and his slavers destroyed, but the last thing they wanted was to be destroyed along with it.

-Racing along the corridor that led from Sanofainus' quarters to the outside world, Leoric recalled his previous visit to the Lost Shrine.
-The Spectral Knights had been on the trail of the lying wizard Wheezasqueeza, who had escaped from the Wizards' Jail at the same time as Bogavas and had planned to bring darkness to Prysmos.
-But Leoric had burst in on him and knocked the Shrine's orb out of his hands, shattering it and destroying the Shrine's magic.
+Running along the corridor that led from Sanofainus's quarters to the outside world, Leoric recalled his previous visit to the Lost Shrine.
+The Spectral Knights had been on the trail of the wizard Wizasquezar, another escapee from the Wizards' Jail, cursed never to tell the truth.
+Of the three rogue wizards the Spectral Knights had been sent to recapture, he had been the only one to reach the Lost Shrine.
+But, just as he was about to cast a spell to make Merklynn "grovel at his feet", Leoric had burst in on him and knocked the Shrine's orb out of his hands, shattering it and destroying the Shrine's magic.

-He had had much cause to reflect on those events lately; a nagging feeling of regret that he should have destroyed the Lost Shrine completely while he had the chance had been echoing in his mind ever since his friends were kidnapped.
+Leoric had had much cause to reflect on those events lately; a nagging feeling that he should have destroyed the Lost Shrine completely while he had the chance had been echoing in his mind ever since his friends were kidnapped.
 So many had suffered under the evil regime that took over the Shrine after the Spectral Knights left, with many young people trapped in a living nightmare of forced labour and brutal treatment - and all for the sake of Seven Crystals.
-The worst thing was that so much of this horror could have been prevented . . .
+The worst thing was that so much of this horror could have been prevented.

 "Leoric, what's wrong?
-You seem troubled," Galadria enquired as she drew level with her leader.
+You seem troubled," Galadria asked as she drew level with her leader.

 "No, Leoric," she said, shaking her head.
 "You weren't to know any of this would happen.
 What's important now is getting out of here."